kaspersgit/ml_2_sql/Readme.md

     Windows:
    ```
    python -m venv .ml2sql
-   . .ml2sql/Scripts/activate
-   pip install -r docs/requirements.txt
+   .ml2sql/Scripts/pip install -r docs/requirements.txt
    ```

     Mac/Linux:
    ```
    python3 -m venv .ml2sql
-   source .ml2sql/bin/activate
-   pip install -r docs/requirements.txt
+   .ml2sql/bin/pip install -r docs/requirements.txt
    ```
 3. Wait until all packages are installed (could take a few minutes)
-4. Activate or deactivate the created virtual environment by running:

-    Windows:
-   `. .ml2sql/Scripts/activate` or `deactivate`

-    Mac/Linux:
-   `source .ml2sql/bin/activate` or `deactivate`
-5. For usage of this tool the virtual environment does not need to be activated.
+4. You are ready to go (the virtual env does not need to be activated to use this tool)

 ## Try it out demo
 1. In the terminal in the root of this folder run: